 - Ability to communicate effectively, verbally and in writing

-- Ability to read and interpret manuals.
+- Ability to read and interpret policies and other instructions

 - Ability to effectively report information to supervisor and outside agencies for action.